 Wrike for managing projects via email

-What makes great project management software for small businesses?
+What makes great project management software for small business?

 Despite all the hype about popular project methodologies (Scrum, Lean, Agile—you name it), there's no real one-size-fits-all solution.
 Every team is different: workflows, resources, and workday demands differ greatly from one company to the next.
-So how did we pick the best project management apps?
+So how did we pick the best small business project management software?

-We started by ensuring that each app met some basic criteria we felt were indispensable.
+I started by ensuring that each app met some basic criteria I felt were indispensable.

 Collaboration for teams and/or clients.
 Successful projects don't happen in a vortex.
 All apps that made the list offer some level of in-app collaboration, like built-in chat or file sharing, or a trusted integration with a tool like Slack.